azat-co/practicalnode/chapter3/chapter3.md

 Historically, web apps have been hard to autotest, and developers relied heavily on manual testing.
 But, certain parts such as standalone services and REST API can be *and should be* tested thoroughly by the TDD.
 At the same time, rich user interface (UI) / user experience (UX) can be tested with headless browsers such as PhantomJS.

+And before you start yawning and thinking about skipping this chapter because well, I won't be far off to say that a lot of developers like testing as much as they might like a warm can of beer on a hot Sunday afternoon at the beach, please think about testing as the **time saver**.
+With proper tests in place and a bit of time spent on writing them, developers save time in the long-term.
+The longer the long-term the more the pay off.
+It's not uncommone for *a good module* to have 2-3x of tests than the code itself.
+Crazy?
+No. It's not an overkill but a smart and pragmatic strategy!

+But what is BDD then?
 The behavior-driven development (BDD) concept is based on TDD.
 It differs from TDD in language, which encourages collaboration between product owners and programmers.

 Similar to building apps themselves, most of the time software engineers should use a testing framework.
 To get you started with the Node.js testing framework, Mocha, in this chapter, we cover the following: